 Meet Our Golf Mentors

 Better Together is excited to announce its sport-specific mentorship program.
-Athletes can be matched with a golf mentor who plays at the collegiate or high school level.
-Mentors can help the student-athlete navigate their physical, mental, and emotional journey and the challenges they will face on and off the field.
+Athletes can be matched with a golf mentor who plays at the collegiate level.
+Mentors can help the student-athlete navigate their physical, mental, and emotional journey and the challenges they will face on and off the course.
 Using resources from Better Together and their own experiences, Mentors will help the younger generation of athletes have the tools for a better chance of happiness and success.

 Taylor Roberts